Navigating Hayes Valley Condos, HOAs, And Urban Living

 The Bottom Line

-In Hayes Valley, the key is not just the unit, but the building.
-Buyers who understand HOA structure, reserves, and long-term costs tend to make stronger decisions and avoid surprises.
+In Hayes Valley, the difference between a good purchase and a great one often comes down to the building, not just the unit.
+Buyers who understand how structure, costs, and long-term obligations fit together tend to make stronger decisions and avoid surprises.

 If you’re considering buying or selling in Hayes Valley, I’m happy to walk through specific buildings and HOA details with you.